| |

 mol/l) of inorganic acids and bases.
 They are attacked by concentrated

 solutions of strong acids and bases, and by gasoline.
+The observed discrepancies among the silicones investigated are

 due to different additives and degrees of crosslinking.